Ryse: Son of Rome: Gameplay

 The game's protagonist, Marius Titus, is equipped with a sword and a shield to fight against enemies.
 The game is powered by the fourth generation of Crytek's CryEngine.

 Ryse: Son of Rome is an action-adventure hack and slash game played in a third-person perspective.
 Players assume control of Marius Titus, a Roman general who is on a quest to avenge his murdered family.
 Throughout the game, players gain access to weapons that can be used to assault enemies or defend themselves.
 For instance, players are equipped with a sword that can be used to strike and kill enemies, and a shield that can be used to deflect enemies' attack and break their defense.
 The strength of each attack can be decided by players.
 In addition to melee-based combat, the game features spears and javelins, which serve as ranged weapons.

 The game's combat puts emphasis on "flow", a term referring to a player's ability to move on to fight against another enemy upon defeating and killing an enemy with few limitations in between.
-Combat is combo-based, and rewards are given to players who are able to build a long combo.
+Combat is combo-based, and rewards are given to players for building a long combo.
 Marius can block attacks to break enemy combos to counterattack.
 In several segments of the game, Marius is involved in large-scale battles.
 Players are tasked to co-operate with, or command, other non-playable characters to defeat large numbers of enemies.
 The game features Kinect voice integration, in which players can issue commands to other characters to provide assistance, such as calling in arrows or catapults.